-Laura Hurtado, who curated the Plural and Partial show at the Rio this month, says she might throw into the mix a work of her own: a performance piece.
+Laura Hurtado, who curated the Plural and Partial show at the Rio this month (see left column), says she might throw into the mix a work of her own: a performance piece.
 The exhibit is about intergenerational relationships, so it seems appropriate that Hurtado is due to give birth to her third child some time during the exhibition; and with her due date just days after the April 18th reception, it might happen right there in the gallery.

 The Rio show is only one of the exhibits the expectant mother has curated this month.
-On Friday April 4, the grand opening of the Granary Art Center in Ephraim will feature another Hurtado-conceived show, Land+Place+Performance, which features six Utah artists “whose work explores mark-making and the land as a site for aesthetic exploration.
+On Friday April 4, the grand opening of the Granary Art Center in Ephraim will feature another Hurtado-conceived show, Land+Place+Performance, which features six Utah artists whose work explores mark-making and the land as a site for aesthetic exploration.

 The founder of Artists of Utah and editor of its online magazine, 15 Bytes, Shawn Rossiter has undergraduate degrees in English, French and Italian Literature and studied Comparative Literature in graduate school before pursuing a career in art.

 Leave a Reply